Current Degree Requirements for the Ph.D.

 Individually-designed field: In lieu of one of the fields designated by the department, you may petition to take an individually-designed field.
 An individually-designed field consists of 3 courses, not all of which need to be offered by the Department.
 In order to take an individually-designed field, you must petition the DGS no later than two weeks before the semester starts, and receive DGS approval.

 A petition should set out the courses in the field, and explain how these courses will further your education and how they fit together.
 Approval is solely at the discretion of the DGS.
 The DGS may approve an individually-designed field in which some (but not all) courses are taken during your third year.
 Generally, this will occur when a faculty member is on leave and no one else is teaching the material you will need.
-For more information about individually-designed fields, please see the following FAQ sheet.
+For more information about individually-designed fields, please see the following FAQ page.
 Generally, an individually-designed field should be an intellectually coherent set of courses that will provide you with a set of research skills to tackle some important problems.
 These skills should not be available in any of the regular fields being offered that year.

 Course Requirements: You must take at least 6 courses for credit in your second year.
 The DGS may waive this requirement if you are taking an individually-designed field with courses in your third year.
 If you wish to count a course from outside the Department of Economics towards your required 6 courses in your second year, you must get approval from the DGS.